-- UNCTAD's technical cooperation programme is an important element in UNCTAD's overall effort to focus its work on activities that provide practical assistance to developing countries.
+- 95. UNCTAD's technical cooperation programme is an important element in UNCTAD's overall effort to focus its work on activities that provide practical assistance to developing countries.
 This assistance should be directed towards developing countries with the greatest need.
 LDCs should have priority in the assistance provided by UNCTAD.
 The effectiveness and impact of UNCTAD's technical cooperation should be strengthened as an essential complement to the institution's policy-oriented analytical and deliberative work.
 Specific needs of certain developing countries with structurally weak and vulnerable economies should be addressed.
 UNCTAD should continue to provide technical assistance to economies in transition.
-UNCTAD's technical cooperation should be demand-driven and aim to enhance the capacity of countries to promote their own development It should assist Governments to create the necessary enabling process. environment for development and strengthen the ability of beneficiary countries to participate fully in the world economy, particularly in international trade and investment.
+UNCTAD's technical cooperation should be demand-driven and aim to enhance the capacity of countries to promote their own development process.
+It should assist Governments to create the necessary enabling environment for development and strengthen the ability of beneficiary countries to participate fully in the world economy, particularly in international trade and investment.
 Donors are invited to continue and, if possible, increase financing for technical assistance programmes formulated by UNCTAD. - 96.
 In order to enhance the substantive and financial consistency, predictability and transparency of UNCTAD's technical cooperation programme, the Board should set out a strategy for the coherence of regular and extrabudgetary programmes that seeks to strengthen the linkages between analytical work and technical cooperation.
 The Board should annually consider an indicative, rolling three-year plan for technical cooperation and review programmes and activities, including their cost effectiveness.
-Technical cooperation activities should be monitored and evaluated on a continuous basis, particularly to assess their impact on national capacities on the basis of relevant indicators. - 97.
-UNCTAD's technical cooperation programme should be determined by its work programme priorities.
-In light of the objectives contained in paragraph 95, UNCTAD's technical cooperation should focus on the following areas: - (i) Globalization and development: - Assistance in examining specific development challenges regarding effective participation in international trade and investment - Providing continued support for debt management; - (ii) International trade in goods and services, and commodity issues: - Enhancing institutional and human capacities in order for developing countries to analyse new and emerging issues and to benefit from the opportunities arising from participation in the multilateral trading system and to comply with the obligations in this respect; - Assisting developing countries in the area of trade and environment, including through the use of country case studies;
+Technical cooperation activities should be monitored and evaluated on a continuous basis, particularly to assess their impact on national capacities on the basis of relevant indicators.

-- Supporting strategies in promoting national competition and consumer protection law and policy formulation; - Contributing to vertical and horizontal diversification in commodity-dependent countries and promoting the use of riskmanagement instruments in favour of producers and exporters; - Contributing to a better utilization of preferences through improved familiarization with GSP and other preferential trading arrangements; - Assisting developing countries, in coordination with WTO, in accessing data on trade in services;
+- 97. UNCTAD's technical cooperation programme should be determined by its work programme priorities.
+In light of the objectives contained in paragraph 92, UNCTAD's technical cooperation should focus on the following areas: - (i) Globalization and development: - Assistance in examining specific development challenges regarding effective participation in international trade and investment; - Providing continued support for debt management. - (ii) International trade in goods and services and commodity issues: - Enhancing institutional and human capacities in order for developing countries to analyse new and emerging issues and to benefit from the opportunities arising from participation in the multilateral trading system and to comply with the obligations in this respect; - Assisting developing countries in the area of trade and environment, including through the use of country case studies; - Supporting strategies in promoting national competition and consumer protection law and policy formulation; - Contributing to vertical and horizontal diversification in commodity-dependent countries and promoting the use of risk-management instruments in favour of producers and exporters;